Medicaid survey raises concerns over Arkansas children losing eligibility this spring

 The emergency's end also means the state will no longer have to abide by federal limitations that allow states to end Medicaid eligibility only for beneficiaries who die, go to jail or prison or ask to be removed from the programs.

-"That's not good news for children and families," said Alker.
+"That's not good news for children and families," Alker said.
 "Because states have longer, they have 12 months and really 14 months when you count in the time that it takes to do a renewal.
 So states that rush are going to see more errors.
-Particularly if they're short staffed, which virtually all states are, and I believe Arkansas is.
+Particularly if they're short-staffed, which virtually all states are, and I believe Arkansas is.

 "That's really, I think, the big concern in Arkansas, is moving so quickly. ...
 That's going to, I believe at the end of the day, cause more children to be uninsured, even if they're still eligible."